Menu

 Presentation of the work

-- First of all, because it is vital for him: he could not 'survive' without telling, as if to relieve himself.
-As he says to me: "It is above all to meet such a need that I wrote my book, it is above all with a view to an international liberation" (face pr.)
+- First of all, because it is vital for him: he could not "survive" without telling, as if to relieve himself.
+As he says to me: "It is above all to create, such a need that I have written my book, it is above all with a view to an international liberation" (first face.)

-- On the other hand, he is a common dream at the port s, that of his return home: he sees himself telling his loved ones about the suffering experienced, but no one seems to pay for it.
+- On the other hand, he is a common concern in the ports, that of his return home: he sees himself telling his loved ones about the suffering he endured, but no one seems to be paying for him.

-- Finally, for what he calls the "duty of memory".
-Primo Levi is not a worthy fight against racism and non-gationism.
-He wishes that future generations will know the existence of the Shoah, so that it may never be forgotten.
+- Finally, for what he calls the "devoir de m moire."
+Primo Levi is a worthy fighter against revisionism and Gationism.
+He wishes that future generations will know the existence of the Holocaust, so that it never be forgotten.

-This work is based on the desire to show how man can be a shumanis, quasi-bestialis by concentration hell.
-What we find elsewhere in the title: in Italian, Se questo un uomo.
-Indeed, the use of "questo", which translates as "a", is related to the fact that port s were reduced to the rank of "things".
-Moreover, this id is found in the po me that introduces If it’s a man (see home page), o Primo Levi asks the reader to judge if it is indeed a man that he is talking about.
-The entire work will therefore resemble a proc s.
+This work is low and about the volont, to show how man can be seen as a shumanis, quasi-bestialis, through the concentrationary hell.
+What we also find in the title: in Italian, Se questo, a uomo.
+Indeed, the use of "questo," which translates as "a," is related to the fact that d ports were reduced to the status of "things."
+By the way, this id e is found in the po me that introduces If it’s a man (see home page), o Primo Levi asks the reader to judge If it is indeed a man whom he is talking about.
+The work, once again, will therefore resemble a production.

 The Tr ve